Niksdope/dataRepresentation/README.md

 ####*GET method* - requests data from a dataset using specific URLs
 A URL to return a list of all years and their values for a particular level of education would look like this [https://educationapi.com/level/[level]]()

-This URL in use would look like this: [https://educationapi.com/level/-]() and would return every year of students enrolled for a specific level of education together.
+e.g. [https://educationapi.com/level/-]() and would return every year of students enrolled for a specific level of education together.

 The actual JSON response for this would be
 ```json